sjaakjules/Vault-Megafauna/exhibition.the-last-of-their-kind.todo.md

 - [ ] make images fill screen, frame as smaller images in the centre for documentary shots
 - [ ] give plenty of white/black space to all shots
 - [ ] can one fix the near clipping plane?

+## Future video tasks

+- [ ] debrief the video editing the The Last of Their Kind
+- [ ] generate more shots what animate data analysis (clustering, branch/leaf detecion, etc.; combine with simple and contrasting camera movements: toward, through; and views: front, top, axonometric)
+- [ ] produce a matrix of techniques and shots with thumbnails for future use